JvanKatwijk/qt-dab/README.md

 :information_source: Note that for including "soapy" in the configuration, soapy  software should have been installed.
 Be aware that the current version is developed on an Fedora box, the soapy library used does not seem compatible with the soapy library on Ubuntu.

+:information_source: Devices like SDRplay, AIRspy, RTLSDR, Lime, and HackRf can be included in the configuration even if no support library is installed.
+Qt-DAB tries to read in the required library functions when the device is selected in run time.

 :information_source: chose 'CONGIG+=NO_SSE' if you  NOT are compiling on/for an X86_64 based system.